Welcome!

 FAQs

-What does ‘cultured’ mean?
-This means we make our cheeses in the traditional way, using cultures - or bacteria - and rennet to start a natural fermentation process.
-This is different from the many industrial cheesemakers who use vinegar or citric acid to acidify the milk prior to coagulation and mimic fermentation (thereby leaving a high level of lactose in the cheese).
+This means we make our cheeses in the traditional way, using cultures - or bacteria - to start a natural fermentation process.
+This is different from the industrial cheesemakers who use vinegar or citric acid to coagulate the milk to make it appear to look like cheese (thereby leaving a high level of lactose in the cheese).

-Are your cheeses pasteurized?
 Yes, all of our cheeses are pasteurized at a low temperature to preserve the quality and natural flora of the milk as much as possible.
+By federal law any cheese aged less than 60 days must be pasteurized.

-What is the difference between mozzarella and burrata?
 Burrata is in the mozzarella ‘family’ - it is a freshly stretched pouch of fresh mozzarella, stuffed with stracciatella, which is torn strands of mozzarella soaked in salted heavy cream.
 The pouch is then cinched closed at the top.
 It is a specialty of the Puglia region of Italy, but has become famous all across Italy and quite popular in the U.S.!
+Click here for a video of one of our cheesemakers creating a recipe where he makes burrata!

 Troubleshooting Tips